steevenakintilo/autoApply/README.md

     - Check if you need to apply on the company site
     - Apply to the job offer
     - Feel the infomation needed
+    - Answer to the questions inside list_of_questions.txt file